pgarner/homebrew-tap/README.md

 This section is clearly evolving with time, however, as of late 2021...

 The compute libraries are somewhat conservative regarding versions of dependencies.
-CUDA 11 supports gcc 10 but not 11.  gcc 10.3 is [supported](https://gcc.gnu.org/) but [broken](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100102), so [Arch](https://archlinux.org/packages/community/x86_64/gcc10/) is difficult (try gcc 9).
+CUDA 11 supports gcc 10 but not 11.  gcc 10.3 is [supported](https://gcc.gnu.org/) but [broken](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=100102), so [Arch](https://archlinux.org/packages/community/x86_64/gcc10/) is difficult (use gcc 9 from AUR).
 Debian [stable has gcc 10.2](https://packages.debian.org/stable/devel/gcc).

 In turn, [pytorch supports CUDA](https://pytorch.org/get-started/locally/) up to 11.3, so we don't try to install the later versions.